Nayan2003/data_science_college_practicals_GNKC/README.md

 # data_science_college_practicals_GNKC
-this repository for all those student whos searching practicals
+this repository for all those student whos searching practicals make sure this only for students whos learning TYBSC mathematics in Mumbai university and speacialy GURU nank khalsa college .....